AngelDHackerman/puppeteer-automation-testing/01_DemoQa/readme.md

 > In this case we are about to **test several features** of the DemoQa page using **puppeteer**, features such as the elemets, forms, alerts, accordians and so many more.
 **Object Under Test:** [https://demoqa.com/](https://demoqa.com/)

+- Want to see the code?
+Click on the \_\_test\_\_ directory.
+- Want to see a video about how the automated test cases works? __Click here__
+- If you want to read the test cases and check out the screenshots keep scrolling down 👇

   <summary><h1>Test Plan for DemoQA</h1></summary>